alankarmisra/cmake-tutorial/README.md

 1. The `set` command assigns a value to a variable.
 This value can be a string, a path, a list, or even a complex expression.
 2. You can check if an option is enabled using `if(OPTION_NAME)`.
 3. `set` is for general-purpose variables (strings, paths, etc.), while `option` is specifically for boolean flags (`ON` or `OFF`) that can be toggled by the user.

+### Instructions
+- Add the set and option examples to your CMakeLists.txt.
+- Modify the ENABLE_FEATURE option to OFF and observe the output.

 ---